 The barrier that serves as the “cage” is a gentle cable tie that won’t harm your bunny the same way other materials do.

-2. Wire: Great for Dog Owners: From The Rabbit House
+2. Wire Pen Great for Dog Owners by The Rabbit House

 This option from Rabbit House requires basically no work if you already have a dog.
 This plan essentially warrants that you set up the same wire caging materials you use for your dog.
 The only adjustment is that you put down padding so that the sharp, pointed materials don’t scratch up your floors.